fongandrew/bueller-wheel/README.md

 > Life moves pretty fast.
 If you don't stop and look around once in a while, you could miss it.

-This is a headless Claude Code issue processor that runs in a loop and resolves issues or ticket files written in markdown.
+This is a headless issue processor that runs in a loop and uses Claude to resolve issues or ticket files written in markdown.
+It plays nicely with Claude Code and uses the sames settings config.

 ## Quick Start